 All staff are trained to have an awareness of safeguarding issues that can put children at risk of harm.
-Staff are aware that behaviours linked to the likes of drug taking, alcohol abuse, deliberately missing education and consensual and non-consensual sharing of nudes and semi-nudes images and or videos can put children in danger.
+Staff are aware that behaviours linked to the likes of drug taking, alcohol misuse, unexplainable and/or persistent absences from education and consensual and non-consensual sharing of nudes and semi-nudes images and or videos can put children in danger.
 Annex B of Keeping Children Safe in Education contains details on specific safeguarding issues and all staff are obliged to confirm that they have read and understood the document.